 The Automotive Technology course also participates in the AYES (Automotive Youth Educational Systems) program.
-This program allows students to job-shadow in local area dealerships and gives the highest achieving eleventh grade students the opportunity of becoming interns in a specific dealership, during the summer before their senior year.
-This internship may carry over into their senior year as a Cooperative Education work experience opportunity, allowing the AYES student interns to continue receiving the most advanced and recent developments and procedures in the automotive industry.
-The AYES program provides a tremendous benefit to the school and students through the donation of curriculum, equipment, vehicles, and provides a close working relationship with area dealerships that includes career opportunities for the students.
+This program allows students to job-shadow in local area dealerships and gives the highest achieving eleventh grade students the opportunity to become interns in a specific dealership, during the summer preceding their senior year.
+This internship may carry over into their senior year as a Cooperative Education work experience opportunity, allowing the AYES student interns to continue receiving the most advanced, recent developments and procedures in the automotive industry.
+The AYES program provides a tremendous benefit to the school and students through the donation of curriculum, equipment, vehicles while providing a close working relationship with area dealerships that includes career opportunities for the students.

 Using industry standards students will learn the following competencies: